qr7hur/nkt-signal-webtorrent/README.md

 node app.js

 # Visit http://localhost:3000 on tab 1, tab2
-# Go take a coffee (10 sec - crypto is fast BUT session establishment is meh) or open browser console
-# Type a message, clic 'send' (use mouse)
+# Login, type a message, send
-# See wow message on other tab amazing
+# See message on other tab
 # Hey kill app.js now, we don't need this loser
 # Try sending another message
-# See wow it worked again amazing
+# Message should be received through webrtc

 # High level apis (TODO better) :
 # - window.nkt.sendEncryptedMessage() to send high level message (for human or bot)